Yoga Nidra - Meditations - Video Classes

 Sankalpa literally means resolve or "a strongly determined, chosen course of action".
 It can also be understood as a well conceived intention or attitude that powerfully influences beliefs, thoughts and even personality.
 It's a characteristic or trait we consciously desire to embody.
 Where sankalpa is a trait we desire - Yoga Nidra is the technique we use to achieve its embodiment.
 Choose your sankalpa with great care.
 Let it bring to life specific intentions, characteristics or beliefs you wish to embody, giving your life conscious and constructive direction.

 Working with a single sankalpa for a specific period of time and incorporating it into a daily practice is important to realize a significant and measurable success.
 The sankalpa should always be short, concise and formed in the present tense.
-Also, always remember, your sankalpa is not something you wish for or want to become.
+Also, remember, your sankalpa is not something you wish for or want to become.
 It is something you are and have always been.
 A part of you that has longed to be recognized.

 Some examples of a well formed sankalpa are: I am healthy, I am loving, I am patient, I am wise, I persevere, I am confident, I am free.